Neuroscience

 Tuition and Fees

 Financial assistance in the form of Graduate Research Assistant Fellowships from supervisor operating funds is normally available to students in good standing.
-Students may also be eligible for awards from the Faculty of Graduate Studies and Research and the Faculty of Medicine and Dentistry.
+Students may also be eligible for awards from the Faculty of Graduate & Postdoctoral Studies and the Faculty of Medicine and Dentistry.
 Exceptionally qualified applicants may be nominated for University of Alberta entrance scholarships.
 Other funding is provided by scholarships awarded to students by various agencies including the Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council, and the Provincial Government of Alberta.
 Students will be expected to apply for such external funding.

 For general information, please visit the Tuition and Fees page on the Faculty of Graduate Studies and Research site.